wcm-epicore-internship/qcpipeline/README.md

 ### FASTQC
-* Latest version release date
+* Version used and release date
 * Link to official site
 * Brief description
 * Pros and cons table

 ### FASTX-Toolkit
-* Latest version release date
+* Version used and release date
 * Link to official site
 * Brief description
 * Pros and cons table

 ### fastp
-* Latest version release date
+* Version used and release date
 * Link to official site
 * Brief description
 * Pros and cons table